sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.16.md

 ![performance-improvements-code-intel](/blog/3-16-ts-to-go-lsif.png "performance-improvements-code-intel")

 Our precise code intelligence backend has been rewritten from TypeScript to Go.
-This change is part of a larger effort to aggressively optimize conversion and querying of LSIF data, which will start becoming more apparent in upcoming releases.
+This change is part of a larger effort to aggressively optimize conversion and querying of LSIF data, which will be more apparent in upcoming releases.
 Even with this initial improvement, we’re seeing improvements on precise code intelligence query performance.
 The following graph shows the five-run average duration of our [integration test](https://github.com/sourcegraph/sourcegraph/tree/5f51043ad2130a1acdcfca8b969f907cd03a220d/internal/cmd/precise-code-intel-test) before and after the rewrite.

 ## Discover useful scopes with `repogroup` autocompletion